Penalty shot: Rugby

 If a side commits a penalty infringement the opposition can take the option of a place kick at goal from where the infringement occurred.
 A successful penalty kick is worth two points in rugby league and three points in rugby union.

 Water polo

 A penalty shot or throw is awarded when a defender commits a major foul within the six meter area that prevents a likely goal.

+Handball

+A penalty throw is awarded if a defender is defending within the 6 meter penalty area, commits a dangerous foul or commits a foul during a shot.

+The throw is taken 7 meters from the goal.

 Similar plays

 In field hockey, a penalty stroke or a penalty corner is awarded after a foul.

-Free throws are the equivalent of the penalty shot in basketball; free throws are much more common than penalty shots in other sports, due to the much higher rate of scoring in that game.
+Free throws are the equivalent of the penalty shot in basketball; free throws are much more common than penalty shots in other sports, due to the much higher rate of fouling in that game.

 Gridiron football does not have any sort of explicit equivalent to the penalty shot; scenarios where an illegal act deprived someone of a score are handled through the unfair act clause, which allows officials the right to assess any penalty they see fit, including awarding the score automatically.